Standard vs. High-Efficiency Gas Furnace Replacement Cost

 A standard-efficiency gas furnace costs $2,150-$5,900, according to the 2020 national averages, with most homeowners spending around $4,000.
 This may or may not include additional costs including permits, warranty, or necessary electrical work.

 A high-efficiency gas furnace on the other hand costs $6,000-$8,000.
-Despite the higher price tag, homeowners who live in SE Wisconsin during the winters, see greater benefits of upgrading to a high efficient furnace.
+Despite the higher price tag, homeowners who live in SE Wisconsin during the winters, see greater benefits of upgrading to a high efficiency furnace.

 Home Advisor, used by over 30 million homeowners says the average cost to replace a gas furnace is $3,800 – $10,000.
 With the Midwest trending on the higher end because of our harsh winters.